 ICSI, or intracytoplasmic sperm injection has a lot in common with IVF, and is used where male infertility is the cause of the struggle to conceive.
 In a similar way to IVF, the fertilisation takes place outside of the body.
 However, rather than the mixing of the sperm and egg taking place, the sperm is injected directly into the egg.
 This removes the need for sperm to travel and to compete in order to enter the egg.
 Seeing as male infertility is often a result of low volume of sperm in the ejaculate, weak sperm or misshapen sperm, the action of injecting the sperm into the egg removes the need for the sperm to work in the way it is unable to.
 Like with IVF, the embryo is put into the womb and given the chance to grow into a successful pregnancy.

 The final option that is open to those who are struggling to conceive is in uterine insemination.
 This differs from both ICSI and IVF in that it takes place inside the body.
-This method is mostly used where pentrative sex is not possible for physical or psychological reasons.
-After sperm has been collected from the male, a fine surgical needle is used to insert it into the female, therefore eliminating the need for penatrative sex to take place.
+This method is mostly used where penetrative sex is not possible for physical or psychological reasons.
+After sperm has been collected from the male, a fine surgical needle is used to insert it into the female, therefore eliminating the need for penetrative sex to take place.